ruedli/OctoPlugout/README.md

 ## I called it....
 "OctoPlugout"
 Because it is not a plugin, but still communicates like plugins -outside of the framework-, I called it a "plugout".
 So...
 OctoPlugout was born.

 In essense this "Arduino" software "lives" in the ESP8266 inside the wall plug.
-Here is where you plugin the powercord of your Printer.
+Here is where you also plugin the powercord of your Printer/Raspberry Pi.
 <img align="left" style="padding-right:30px;" src="https://github.com/ruedli/OctoPlugout/blob/master/images/SONOF%20reflashed%20working.jpg">

 ## What does it do?
 It uses this Sonoff plug, that you flash with the sketch provided here.
 Now the plug itself communicates wirelessly with the Octoprint server running on the Raspberry Pi.

-**After a print** it will:
+**After a print** OctoPlugout running in the plug will:
 - Wait for the extruder to cool down
 - Shutdown the Pi
 - Wait for the Pi to finish shutting down
 - Power off, both **printer** and **Pi**

+In essence  this move the shutdown power-off functionality outside of the Octoprint server running on the Pi.
+This OctoPlugout software can therefore continue to control things, even after the Pi server itself is shutdown.
+Plugins running in the server cannot do this.

 ## What is in it for you?

-OctoPlugout delivers a "one touch" safe shutdown button for both your Pi and printer!
-No additional wiring to the Pi, just the printer's powercord!
+OctoPlugout delivers a "one touch" **safe shutdown button** for both your Pi and printer!
+No additional wiring is needed into the Pi, just the printer's powercord!

-The beauty of the solution, is that unlike Tasmota or Sonoff, there is no separate software or framework needed.
+The beauty of the solution, is that unlike Tasmota or Sonoff, there is no separate software or framework needed to make this plug "work".
 Neither locally nor in the cloud.
 It is sufficient to directly communicate (wirelessly) between the plug and octoprint.
 Only the powercord is plugged in, so that the plug can control the power to your printer.

 ## What does it need?